andyfengc/andyfengc.github.io/_posts/2018-07-25-create-angular-project-(5)-rxjs-observable.md

 In typical senario, we have the source `Observable` and many `observers`, and multiple observers share the same Observable execution.

 # Subject demo #
-We will have a textbox. when we enter something inside the textbox, it bounds x seconds and display the result.
+We will have a textbox. when we enter something inside the textbox, it debounces x seconds and display the result.

 1. template: `ng2.component.html`